Actor who played 'Dukes of Hazzard' sheriff dies at age 88

 "I learned more about acting in front of a camera from Jimmie Best in an afternoon than from anyone else in a year," said Dukes of Hazzard co-star John Schneider, who played Bo Duke.
 "When asked to cry on camera, he would say, 'Sure thing . which eye?'
 I'm forever thankful to have cut my teeth in the company of such a fine man."

-Best was the youngest of eight siblings born in the western Kentucky community of Powderly.
+Best was born in the western Kentucky community of Powderly, the youngest of eight brothers and a sister.
 After his mother died when he was a toddler, Best was adopted and raised in Indiana.
 He served in the U.S. Army in World War II and started acting in a military theater company, according to his website.